Australia's new prime minister announces his Cabinet

 Opposition lawmaker Penny Wong paid tribute to Bishop for her trailblazing role in foreign affairs.

-Bishop will be replaced as foreign minister by Marise Payne, formerly Australia's first defense minister.
+Bishop will be replaced as foreign minister by Marise Payne, Australia's first female defense minister.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.